awchjimmy/misc-v62/javax-script.md

 ### ScriptEngineManager

 JDK 8 怎麼說：
+> ScriptEngineFactory is used to describe and instantiate ScriptEngines.

 > The ScriptEngineManager implements a discovery and instantiation mechanism for ScriptEngine classes and also maintains a collection of key/value pairs storing state shared by all engines created by the Manager.
 This class uses the service provider mechanism to enumerate all the implementations of ScriptEngineFactory.

 簡單一句話：`ScriptEngineManager` 用來管理 `ScriptEngine`